sara-nl/spiderdocs/source/Pages/about.rst

 of the following roles:

 * *technical lead* role: the contact person for any technical matters that affect the design and execution of the project and the privileges of other members
-* *data manager* role: designated data dissemination manager; responsible for the management of project owned data
+* *data manager* role: designated data dissemination manager; responsible for the management of project-owned data
-* *software manager* role: designated software manager; responsible to install and maintain the project owned software
+* *software manager* role: designated software manager; responsible to install and maintain the project-owned software
 * *normal user* role: scientific users who focus on their data analysis

 .. _scientific-catalog: